NLnetLabs/rotonda-doc/manual/source/api/global.rst

 ******************

 On ``/metrics`` a Prometheus style file is served.
-This currently contains a mix of metrics from Rotonda it self, and possibly user-defined metrics from Roto filters.
+This currently contains a mix of metrics from Rotonda itself, and possibly user-defined metrics from Roto filters.

 .. warning::